apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/flink-call.md

 ## Create a Tenant

 ```
 1. The tenant corresponds to a Linux user, which the user worker uses to submit jobs.
-If Linux OS environment does not have this user, the worker will create this user when executing the script.
+If the Linux OS environment does not have this user, the worker will create this user when executing the script.
-2. Both the tenant and the tenant code are unique and cannot be repeated, just like a person has a name and id number.
+2. Both the tenant and the tenant code are unique and cannot be repeated, just like a person only has one name and one ID number.
 3. After creating a tenant, there will be a folder in the HDFS relevant directory.
 ```